 - Level everything – use that spirit level at all times.
 Assume nothing and do not rely on ‘doing it by eye’.

-- Firm foundations are essential for the longevity of the base and shed – you will only lay that base once so make it a good one!
+- Firm foundations - are essential for the longevity of the base and shed (or other garden building) – you will only lay that base once so make it a good one!

-- Wherever wood is in direct contact with the soil or gravel, ensure it is pressure treated for the longest guarantee against rot.
+- Wood treatment - wherever wood is in direct contact with the soil or gravel, ensure it is pressure treated for the longest guarantee against rot.

-For a visual guide on how to build a wooden shed base, check out our video below:
+For visual guides on how to build a wooden shed base, check out our videos below: